 Nicole recalls that her family always pushed her to strive for excellence, work hard, not take short cuts, and never give up.
 The values that were instilled upon her growing up, have empowered her to become a resilient and entrepreneurially-oriented young adult.

 Provost believes that the unique perspective and worldview that autism brings to affected individuals, can be a huge asset in the workplace.

 In 2015, Nicole came up with the idea to start a children’s choir – with the hopes of decreasing stigmatization, providing young people with like-minded peers, and educating the public about autism.

-While continuing her university studies and working at a local pizzeria, she spent the year developing the idea, and putting together a team to help make this vision a reality.
+While continuing her university studies and working at a local pizzeria, she spent the year of 2015 developing the idea, and putting together a team to help make this vision a reality.
 After just one year, thanks to the hard work of the team, support from the community, and a huge demand for what Mayday Club aims to accomplish, the initiative has evolved into a new, emerging volunteer-run organization dedicated to providing confidence-building opportunities for children, youth, and young adults with social challenges across the province and world-wide.

 Nicole intends to write a book about how and why she started the choir, with the hopes of encouraging other young people affected by ASD, to follow their dreams, aim high, and never settle for anything less than excellence.